sadistic2keed/ESP8266-DEAUTH-/README.md

 4. ✅ When you see: `Connected!
 Go On!`, you're ready!

    * ❌ If not, repeat steps 2 and 3.
-5. ⌨️ Type `help` to see all available commands.
+5. ⌨️ Type `help` to see available commands.

 ---